-- 12.2 All the provisions of this Code relating to meetings of the Council, so far as they are applicable, extend to and govern the proceedings of the Council when in committee of the whole, except the provisions limiting the number and duration of speeches. - 12.3 The General Manager or, in the absence of the General Manager, an employee of the Council designated by the General Manager, is responsible for reporting to the Council the proceedings of the committee of the whole.
-It is not necessary to report the proceedings in full but any recommendations of the committee must be reported. - The Council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the Council's minutes.
-However, the Council is not taken to have adopted the report until a motion for adoption has been made and passed.
+12.2 All the provisions of this code relating to meetings of the council, so far as they are applicable, extend to and govern the proceedings of the council when in committee of the whole, except the provisions limiting the number and duration of speeches.

+Note: Clauses 10.20-10.30 limit the number and duration of speeches.

+- 12.3 The general manager or, in the absence of the general manager, an employee of the council designated by the general manager, is responsible for reporting to the council the proceedings of the committee of the whole.
+It is not necessary to report the proceedings in full, but any recommendations of the committee must be reported. - 12.4 The council must ensure that a report of the proceedings (including any recommendations of the committee) is recorded in the council's minutes.
+However, the council is not taken to have adopted the report until a motion for adoption has been made and passed.